jasondoyle/course-materials/README.md

 Instructions for installing - https://www.youtube.com/watch?v=oswjtLwCUqg

+If you get a manifest file error it's likely due to you not selecting the proper root directory - open from the directory with the version number.

 For the remaining extensions that are not open source you can download them here from my repo.